Whoop 5.0, Whoop MG review after one month

 Whoop 5.0 and Whoop MG – 2 Straps, 3 Subscriptions

-Despite two differently labelled straps, the sensor LEDs on the underside appear identical.
+Despite two differently labelled straps, the sensor LEDs on the underside appear unchanged from 4.0.

-It’s a new, faster sensor with new physiology capabilities, plus a battery life of 14 days made possible by efficiency savings.
+It’s a new, faster sensor with enhanced physiological capabilities, plus a battery life of 14 days made possible by efficiency improvements.

 whoop 5 review membership options and comparison tiers